tbee/TECL/README.md

 There is one noticeable difference between fields and groups: a 'grp' call will never return null, even if the group is not present.
 If a group does not exist, TECL will create an empty group and return that, to prevent null pointer exceptions.
-Nulls can only be returned at the leaf or value nodes.
+Nulls can only be returned at the leaf /value nodes.

 So the call below does not result in a null pointer exception because there are missing groups, but simply returns null for the fact that 'key' does not exist in the last group: